isomerpages/pa-cdcvouchers-r/index.md

       button: Find out more
       url: /about/about-cdc-vouchers-scheme
   - infopic:
-      title: Claim your CDC Vouchers 2021 & 2022
+      title: Claim your CDC Vouchers 2023
       subtitle: Residents
-      description: No need to download a mobile app.
-Claim your digital CDC Vouchers 2021 & 2022 easily with just a few taps.
+      description: Similar to previous tranches, there is no need to download a mobile app.
+Claim your digital CDC Vouchers 2023 easily with just a few taps.
       button: Claim now
       url: https://go.gov.sg/cdcv
       image: /images/residents/resident banner without button.png